-Sister Writes: The Work Issue is a research creation project that illuminates the hidden experiences and contributions of women working in Toronto’s service industry.
-From hotel housekeepers to restaurant cooks, bottle collectors to baristas, retail workers to call centre clerks, women in Toronto’s service industry perform important and challenging work.
-But their stories, and the inequalities they face due to the systemic devaluation of women’s labour, often go unspoken.
+Sister Writes: The Work Issue was created to shed light on the hidden experiences and contributions of women working in Toronto’s service industry.
+From hotel housekeepers to restaurant cooks, bottle collectors to baristas, retail workers to call centre clerks, women in Toronto’s service industry perform vital and challenging work.
+Despite their contributions, their stories—and the inequalities they face due to the systemic devaluation of women’s labour—often go unspoken.

-We wanted to change that.
-Drawing on methodologies in community arts education and arts for social justice, we designed the project to combine art and activism through storytelling.
-From 2017 – 2019, Sister Writes mounted free creative writing workshops at the Bloor-Gladstone Library in downtown Toronto.
-At these workshops, women learned writing techniques from professional authors, crafted narratives, collaborated with peers and editors, and polished their stories for publication.
-The resulting anthology, edited by Lauren Kirshner, is now on sale in bookstores across Canada.
+Drawing on methodologies in community arts education and arts for social justice, I designed the project to combine art and activism through storytelling.
+From 2018 – 2019, the program I founded, Sister Writes, mounted free creative writing workshops at the Bloor-Gladstone Library in downtown Toronto.
+These workshops provided women with opportunities to learn writing techniques from professional authors, crafted narratives, collaborated with peers and editors, and polished their stories for publication.
+I edited the resulting anthology, which was launched at a packed community event in downtown Toronto and sold in bookstores across Canada, sharing these stories with a wide audience.

 Why write about women’s work?
 Given that 82% of Canadian women participate in the paid workforce, the term “women’s work” might seem archaic.
 Yet inequality rages on.
 Canadian women earn 77 cents for every dollar men earn.
 Women are overrepresented in fields traditionally associated with their gender, like health care, retail, food services, and hospitality.
 And most precarious and minimum wage workers are women.
 In fact, one third of Canadian women earn less than $15 an hour.